tomellis/nagios-eucalyptus/README.md

 ## Overview

-This are some simple Nagios check script to monitor your Eucalyptus cloud
+This are some simple Nagios check script to monitor your Eucalyptus cloud.
+You should probably also monitor all the normal components of a Linux host : CPU, RAM, Disk, SWAP, IO, ...

 ## Prerequisite